Nima-Khodabandelou/Notes/README.md

    }
 }
 ##
+main method

-main method static -> Because object not required to call the static method. non-static main method -> JVM have to create its object first then call main() -> extra memory allocation.
+static -> Because object not required to call the static method.

+non-static main method -> JVM have to create its object first then call main() -> extra memory allocation.
 ##
 can't override static methods.
 ##
-Static block:
+Static block

  to initialize the static data member. executed before the main method at the time of classloading.
 ##
+Constructors

-Constructors invoked when object created -> no sense to make constructors static.
+invoked when object created -> no sense to make constructors static.
 ##
+abstract methods

-abstract methods static -> become part of the class -> can directly call it which is unnecessary.
+-> static -> become part of the class -> can directly call it which is unnecessary.
 ##
 can declare static variables and methods in abstract class
 ##
-this:
+this

- -Call to this() must be the first statement in constructor -to distinguish local variable and instance variable
+ - Call to this() must be the first statement in constructor

+ - to distinguish local variable and instance variable

- -to invoke method of current class.
+ - to invoke method of current class.
 If don't use this keyword, compiler automatically adds

 	ex:
 	class A{
 	 void m(){System.out.println("hello m");}